-&lt;sup>1/ These fees are only applicable one time, when the unit is initially connected to the system.
+^{1/} These fees are only applicable one time, when the unit is initially connected to the system.

-Issued in Accordance with Authority Granted by the North Carolina Utilities Commission in Docket No. W-354, Sub 356, on this the \8th \ day of \\November\\\\\\, 2017.
+Issued in Accordance with Authority G Franted by the North Carolina Utilities Commission in Docket No. W-354, Sub 356, on this day of , 2017

-&lt;sup>2/ The recoupment of capital portion of the connection charges shall be due and payable at such time as the main water and sewer lines are installed in front of each lot, and the connection charge for water and sewer shall be payable upon request by the owner of each lot to be connected to the water and sewer lines.
-With written consent of the company, payment of the recoupment capital portion of the connection charge may be made payable over five-year period following the installation of the water and sewer mains in front of each lot, payment to be made in such a manner and in such installments as agreed upon between lot owner and the company, together with interest on the balance of the unpaid recoupment of capital fee from said time until payment in full at the rate of 6% per annum.
+^{2/} The recoupment of capital portion of the connection charges shall be due and payable at such time as the main water and sewer lines are installed in front of each lot, and the tap-on fee for water and sewer shall be payable upon request by the owner of each lot to be connected to the water and sewer lines.
+With written consent of the company, payment of the recoupment capital portion of the connection charge may be made payable over five year period following the installation of the water and sewer mains in front of each lot, payment to be made in such a manner and in such installments as agreed upon between lot owner and the company, together with interest on the balance of the unpaid recoupment of capital fee from said time until payment in full at the rate of six percent per annum.